Hopefully, I won't have to do much in the way of editing, but I'll smoosh these together.

 But basically, these financial machines are autonomous smart contracts that go and purchase other digital assets.

-Okay, and they purchase other digital assets in an attempt to create as much value as possible.
+Okay, any purchase of the digital assets in an attempt to create as much value as possible.

-These financial machines, they consume our proprietary research and potentially research of others if we feel the past is muster.
+These financial machines, they consume our proprietary research and potentially research of others.

-It does it so anonymously, and it then either pulls the trigger on an asset purchase or does not.
+If we feel it passes muster, it does this autonomously and it then either pulls the trigger on an asset purchase or does not.

 Okay, so you will put your financial capital in, but in order to gain entrance, you need, of course, Veritas tokens.

-Because they want to do things like buy and sell distressed credits in Greece or Portugal or office parks in Chicago or mortgage-backed securities or you name it's a limit.
+So with these financial machines, smaller players can get in, but the bigger players also want to get in as well because they want to do things like buy and sell distressed credits in Greece or Portugal or office parks in Chicago or mortgage-backed securities or you name the pure digital assets, physical assets, etc.

 You know, the sky's the limit.